paterik/udacity-ios-on-the-map/README.md

 ## App Specifications

-OTM master (1.0.3) using the latest XCode 8.3 (8E162) version and will be able to run under iOS Version 9.n up to the latest iOS Version 10.n
+OTM master (currently 1.0.3) using the latest XCode 8.3 (8E162) version and will be able to run under iOS version 9.n up to the latest iOS version 10.n

-OTM using 4 API EndPoints by using iOS native http session handler:
+OTM using 4 API EndPoints by using iOS native http session-handler:

 - udacity.com
 - parse.com (udacity clone)